 Raymond Arpke is a renowned chef known for his high culinary standards and his joyful approach to food and life.
-As owner and executive chef of Euphemia Haye in Longboat Key, Florida, Chef Ray creates sophisticated cuisine and an unparalleled dining experience that has been pleasing palettes for over 30 years.
+As owner and executive chef of Euphemia Haye in Longboat Key, Florida, Chef Ray creates sophisticated cuisine and an unparalleled dining experience that has been pleasing palates for over 30 years.

 Chef Ray’s love of food and his lighthearted-approach in the kitchen comes from his unique upbringing.
 Ray was raised in mental institution, not as a patient, but rather as a resident – the Sheboygan County Hospital in central Wisconsin was the place he called home.
 When Ray was growing up, his father was the institution’s superintendent and his whole family resided in an apartment that was located in the middle of the hospital.
 Ray was inspired by his surroundings – the patients were his playmates and the kitchen was his favorite hangout.
 He learned from the German and Swedish chefs who ran the kitchen and was excited by the gourmet fare they created.
 Their creations, such as Seafood Newburg and Lobster Thermidor, were significantly different than the typical dinners that were being served on other Midwestern tables.

 The hospital had its own farm, dairy, garden and orchards.
 Ray sat on the kitchen counter and watched as everything was made from scratch; as strawberries from the garden were turned into strawberry shortcake topped with fresh cream from their cows, as pigs from the farm became pork chops topped with apple sauce made from apples that Ray had picked from the orchard.
 Yes, Ray experienced “from farm to table” before it was trendy.
 It was in the kitchen of the county hospital that food became Ray’s obsession and his sanity.
 When Ray’s mom was asked about the difficulties of running a mental institution she would say, “Well, you don’t have to be crazy, but it helps!”